We are excited to host our first traditional skills course at Sigginstown Castle!

-We know that at least one of the walls of the agricultural building was made of mud.
-Not much remains of that gable end, but we are interested in learning to do cob and possibly rebuilding some of that in that manner.
+One of the walls of the agricultural building was made of mud.
 In addition to the castle wall, there was a cob cottage next door to the Marle pond, and probably one other one on the property.

 We also plan to build a rocket or mass-masonry stove inside the Big House for heat, and hope to use the clay for that.